-The following table summarizes the performance of Corby's owned-brands (i.e., Case Goods) in terms of both shipment volume (as measured by shipments to customers in equivalent nine-litre cases) and shipment value (as measured by the change in net sales revenue).
+See below a table summary of the performance of Corby's owned-brands (i.e., Case Goods) in terms of both shipment volume (as measured by shipments to customers in equivalent nine-litre cases) and shipment value (as measured by the change in net sales revenue).
 The table includes results for sales in both Canada and international markets.
 Specifically, J.P.
-Wiser's, Lamb's, Polar Ice, Lot No. 40, Pike Creek and the Ungava Spirits Brands are also sold to international markets, particularly in the US and UK.
+Wiser's, Lamb's, Lot No. 40, Pike Creek, Gooderham & Worts, Polar Ice, and the Ungava Spirits Brands are also sold to international markets, particularly in the US and UK.
+As described in the "Outlook" section of this MD&A, Corby's shipment volumes are impacted by the restrictions in the on-premise channel and the LB order phasing as well as consumer demand.